Primer

 Pre-loss documentation

 The most commercially significant application in insurance is pre-loss documentation.
-The policyholder or an inspector documents an asset's condition before any loss event — photographs, measurements, inspection reports.
+The policyholder or inspector documents an asset's condition before any loss event — photographs, measurements, inspection reports.
 Each file's SHA-256 hash is anchored to a public blockchain at the time of documentation.
 When a claim is filed, the on-chain record proves the photos existed at that earlier time.
 The evidence predates any incentive to fabricate.

 In contested claims, this shifts the evidentiary burden.
 An opposing party alleging post-hoc fabrication must explain how a file with an on-chain hash recorded before the dispute could have been forged.